rafaelromao/start-rabbitmq/README.md

 ## How to install it
 - Download and unzip this repository
 - Edit the file DockerFile to configure the RabbitMQ users as you wish
-- Edit the file Start-RabbitMQ.psm1 to configure the name of your RabbitMQ container
 - Run Install-Module.bat to install the start-rabbitmq module on powershell

 ## What will it do?